Kolomona/km-todo/ai/ProjectStatusBoard.md

 *E2E testing will be revisited after the current sprint.
 See TestingStrategy.md for requirements.*

 ## Recent Decisions
+- [2024-12-20] **OPENED**: Add Todo modal is not styled and missing submit button (#123) - Frontend team to fix modal styling and ensure a visible submit/confirmation button is present.
+Modal must be fully functional and accessible.
+See AIPM notes below for details and next steps.
 - [2024-12-20] **RESOLVED**: '+ Add Todo' button does not work in project todos view (#122) - Frontend team implemented missing functionality.
 Button now opens TodoModal with project context pre-filled.
 Users can add todos directly from project view.
 Added comprehensive unit tests (24/24 passing).
 All 249 unit tests passing.
 - [2024-12-20] **RESOLVED**: Login issue after database seeding - Fixed cookie configuration in src/lib/auth.ts.
 Changed SameSite from 'none' to 'lax' for localhost development to resolve 401 Unauthorized errors in browser.
 Login now works correctly with admin@example.com / loKonoma!!!!!11111.
 - [2024-12-20] **ENHANCED**: Database seeding script improved - Backend team updated prisma/seed.ts to ensure comprehensive database cleanup before seeding.
 Now deletes all data in proper order to respect foreign key constraints, ensuring clean slate for development and testing.